Recently one of my favorite internet companies, Basecamp, released a web book called, Shape Up, written by Ryan Singer (Head of Strategy).

 I like it.
 It helps me to re-think the process that I've been practicing up until now.

 The way they name the phases is more describing the condition instead of the activity/task.

-I found that the idea of abstract to the concrete creates a space for us to flexibly think, choose, and evaluate tools/frameworks that we can use effectively in a project.
-When building a new product, or a new feature, or enhance one.
-Many different variables influence our process.
-Sometimes what we do in one project won't be the same as another project.
+I found that the idea of abstract to the concrete creates a space for us to flexibly think, choose, and evaluate tools/frameworks to be used effectively in a project.
+When building a new product, or a new feature, many different variables influence our process.
+Sometimes what we do in one project won't be exactly the same in another project.

 Hence, no one size fits all.